tushar5526/tushar5526.github.io/content/til/how-to-debug-network-issues.md

 # route add default gw 192.168.1.1 ens192
 ```

-... except there is not `route` command available :-o
+... except there is no `route` command available :-o

 `route` and a couple of other network commands are deprecated,
 and most of them are replaced by the mighty `ip` command.